barneyb/johann/documentation/docs/library/index.md

 `pub fn strcmp(char* lhs, char* rhs) `

 I compare two null-terminated byte strings and return a negative number if `lhs` sorts lexicographically first, a positive number if `rhs` is first, and zero if they are equal.

+`pub fn strhash(char* str) `

+I return an `int` hash value for the passed string.
+The hash of both the empty string and the null pointer is zero.
+I'm not a _good_ hash function, just a good-enough default.

 `pub fn strjoin(ArrayList* parts, char* sep) `